On today's practice:

 On the injury report:

 "Todd McClure has been ruled out for the ball game.
 Corey Peters did not practice today and he will be listed as 'Did Not Practice'.
 'Limited Participation' was Jonathan Babineaux and Tyson Clabo.
-All of the other injured guys that we have had on our list that will be on the injury list for 'Full Participation' are Dunta Robinson, Lawrence Sidbury, Julio Jones and Rob Bruggeman.
+All of the other injured guys that we have had on our list that will be on the injury list for 'Full Participation' are Dunta Robinson, Lawrence Sidbury, Roddy White and Rob Bruggeman.
 Those were all full participation but they'll be listed on the official list."

 On Corey Peters: